 Most people think of Raymond Babbitt…

 I have spent the first 32 years of my life trying to fit into a world that was ill-suited to me, not knowing myself.
 I am now able to remedy this and start playing to my strengths.
-I can reside with and understand NTs to a degree, but I also know it is important to understand and embrace myself as Autistic to really find self-truth and be true to who I am.
+I can reside with and understand NTs to a degree, but I also know it is important to understand and embrace myself to really find self-truth and know me authenticallyy.

 Perhaps you are reading this because I have sent you my CV, or perhaps we met at a conference or party and you googled me.
 Did I look and sound normal to you?
 What is normal exactly?